Price’s Missouri Expedition

 After retreating from Lexington on October 20, Blunt planned to defend his new line along the Little Blue River, near Independence, Missouri.
 Blunt still hoped to be reinforced by Dietzler’s division of the Kansas militia.
 To Blunt’s dismay, however, General Curtis ordered him to fall back and join Dietzler at the Big Blue River because Kansas Governor Carey refused to allow the Kansas Militia to move any farther east into Missouri.
 Blunt complied with Curtis’ orders and withdrew the bulk of his force toward Independence on the evening of October 20.
 Blunt left Colonel Thomas Moonlight in charge of a small brigade of 400 to 600 men to serve as his rearguard defending a bridge crossing the Little Blue River.

-As the Yankees grudgingly gave ground, Blunt received word that Curtis had rescinded his earlier decision to abandon the Union defenses at the Little Blue River.
+As the Union troops grudgingly gave ground, Blunt received word that Curtis had rescinded his earlier decision to abandon the Union defenses at the Little Blue River.
 Blunt hastily reversed course and came to Morningside’s aid.
 Blunt’s arrival swelled federal forces in the field to about 2,800 soldiers.
-Meanwhile, Confederate reinforcements also arrived, enlarging the Rebel force to roughly 5,500 men.
+Meanwhile, Confederate reinforcements also arrived, enlarging the Confederate force to roughly 5,500 men.

 Battle of Byram’s Ford (aka Battle of Big Blue River)—October 22, 1864